jdot-r/Ghost/README.md

 # Ghost
-Players can be a ghost after they die
+Players can be a ghost whenever they die